-An easy, inexpensive skin test can indicate TB infection, either past or present.
-University Health Service (UHS) uses the most reliable skin test, the Mantoux PPD.
+Skin testing is an easy, inexpensive skin test can indicate TB infection, either past or present.
+UHS uses the most reliable skin test, the Mantoux PPD.
 A small amount of fluid (called purified protein derivative or PPD) is injected under the top layer of skin on the lower arm with a small needle.
 You can do your normal activities after your skin test, including washing your arm.
 It may cause swelling, itching or tenderness at the site of injection, which usually disappears within a week.

 If I’ve had a positive skin test in the past, should I have another test?

-A new blood test may be appropriate, or it maybe necessary to repeat the skin test if no medical records are available and proof of TB status is required.
-The reaction may be stronger if repeated frequently, so it is important to keep your record of a positive skin test so you can refer to it in the future and not repeat skin tests.
+A blood test may be required after a positive skin test.
+The reaction to a skin test may be stronger if repeated frequently.
+It is important to keep your record of a positive skin test so you can refer to it in the future and not repeat skin tests.

 Does vaccination cause a positive skin test?

-The vaccine (called BCG) generally does not cause a positive skin test if you were vaccinated more than ten years ago.
+The BCG TB vaccine generally does not cause a positive skin test result if you were vaccinated more than ten years ago.
 Many international patients received BCG vaccine, which reduced their TB risk as children.
 However, BCG vaccine effectiveness declines with time.
 Almost all international students who develop active TB have received the vaccine.
 TB infection, not BCG, causes most positive skin tests.

 Will TB affect my visa status?

-TB test results do not affect your visa status.
-UHS must report cases of active TB (but not inactive TB) to county health departments to be investigated for possible contagion of others.
+TB test results do not affect visa status.
+UHS must report cases of active TB (but not inactive TB) to the county health department to be investigated for possible contagion of others.
 Beyond that, health records at UHS are confidential and cannot be released without your consent.

 TB is spread from person to person through the air.
 The bacteria (in the form of droplets) are put into the air when a person with TB coughs or sneezes.
 People who are nearby inhale droplets and may become infected.
 TB is not as easily transmitted as colds.

 In active TB (TB disease), TB bacteria become active and multiply.
+A person with active TB has symptoms and can spread TB to others.
 Active TB is very serious, causing permanent damage and even death.
-A person with active TB can spread TB to others.

 Other situations that may put you at risk are: